TERMS & CONDITIONS

 It is quite likely that you may make use of some of the hypertext links to other websites that are set out in this website.
 Some of those websites may be restricted and require the completion of further information by you.
 You are responsible for the accuracy of your personal information.

-If your personal information changes or you wish to have your personal information deleted from this website, please write to: Utmost Ireland dac, Block E, Iveagh Court, Harcourt Road, Dublin 2, Ireland.
+If your personal information changes or you wish to have your personal information deleted from this website, please write to: Utmost Ireland dac, Ashford House, Tara Street, Dublin 2, D02 VX67, Ireland.

 We collect certain information you enter for the purpose of creating statistics.
 We will not link your name or address with the data we collect for statistical purposes.